 First, let's start with what everything I pack goes in…

-Tom Bihn saw that 2014 capsule wardrobe and sent me and my husband our own Aeronaut 45s and those bags have been our go-to for almost any trip.
+Tom Bihn saw that 2014 capsule wardrobe and sent my husband and me our Aeronaut 45s; those bags have been our go-to for almost any trip.
 In 2016, I packed a two-week cross-country road trip capsule wardrobe in my Tom Bihn Aeronaut.
-Just last month, I used the Aeronaut to pack my summer getaway capsule wardrobe.
 I've even loaned out my Tom Bihn Aeronaut to friends and it has been perfect for their vacations and adventures.

 This bag can be carried in the hand, on the shoulder, across the body, or comfortably as a backpack.
-It is designed that you can open it on a luggage rack and work straight from it, not needing to pull everything out or have it unbalanced and spill.
+It is designed to open it on a luggage rack and work straight from it without needing to pull everything out or have it unbalanced and spill.
 It's soft enough to squish into an overhead compartment or that weirdly shaped corner of your car's trunk, but shaped enough that items can stack on it without toppling.
 This bag is seven years old, has been on dozens of trips and still looks and performs like new.

 My Favorite Toiletries Bag: Bagsmart Large Toiletries Bag